isaacnmm/pestpolicy-hugo2XX/content/posts/why-do-cockroaches-come-out-at-night/index.md

 This rhythm is a sleep-wake cycle that keeps alternating between pause/activity periods of these nasty bugs and governing their conduct of different organisms.

-In short, this rhythm is solely responsible for the night activity cycle of these insects.�In this activity cycle, cockroaches hunt for food and water in a low light environment and stay mostly inactive during the day.
+In short, this rhythm is solely responsible for the night activity cycle of these insects.In this activity cycle, cockroaches hunt for food and water in a low light environment and stay mostly inactive during the day.

 Their immobility during the daylight hour is either to stay safe from predators or nature's extremities.

 This means when the bedtime is approaching and the light goes off, a big welcome sign flag to your enemies.

-And now they will cascade in bulk from under the kitchen shelves, store room cabinets, washroom holes, and the smallest crack and the crevices.�Stay SAFE!
+And now they will cascade in bulk from under the kitchen shelves, store room cabinets, washroom holes, and the smallest crack and the crevices.Stay SAFE!
 ## Do Roaches Sleep During the Day?
 Plenty of research has been conducted on the activity cycle of roaches and a few of them to find out whether they sleep during the day or not!
 And each one points to the aforementioned circadian rhythm responsible for a sustained bout of inactivity in these bugs.